David Lynch

-Lynch and Mark Frost created the ABC surrealist horror-mystery series Twin Peaks (1990–1991; 2017), for which he received nine Primetime Emmy Award nominations.
-Lynch co-wrote and directed its film prequel, Twin Peaks: Fire Walk with Me (1992).
-His acting career included roles on Twin Peaks, The Cleveland Show (2010–2013), and Louie (2012), and in the films Lucky (2017) and The Fabelmans (2022).
-He directed music videos for Chris Isaak, X Japan, Moby, Interpol, Nine Inch Nails and Donovan, and commercials for Dior, YSL, Gucci, PlayStation 2 and the New York City Department of Sanitation.
+Lynch co-created (with Mark Frost) and directed the ABC surrealist horror-mystery series Twin Peaks (1990–1991; 2017), for which he received nine Primetime Emmy Award nominations.
+The series is considered a landmark turning point in television and often listed among the greatest television series of all time.
+(Note: Attributed to multiple sources.)
+He also co-wrote (with Robert Engels) and directed its film prequel Twin Peaks: Fire Walk with Me (1992).
+He directed music videos for Donovan, Interpol, Chris Isaak, X Japan, Moby, and Nine Inch Nails, and commercials for Dior, Gucci, Yves Saint Laurent, Jil Sander, Calvin Klein, the PlayStation 2, and the New York City Department of Sanitation.
+His acting roles included Gordon Cole on Twin Peaks, the voice of Gus on the animated sitcom The Cleveland Show (2010–2013), Jack Dahl on the sitcom Louie (2012), Howard in the drama film Lucky (2017), and film director John Ford in Steven Spielberg's drama film The Fabelmans (2022).

-Lynch also worked as a musician, releasing solo and collaborative albums, and as a furniture designer, cartoonist, animator, photographer, sculptor, and author.
-A practitioner of Transcendental Meditation, he founded the David Lynch Foundation to fund meditation lessons for at-risk populations.
-A lifelong smoker, he died from complications of emphysema after being evacuated from his home due to the January 2025 Southern California wildfires.
+Lynch also worked as an animator, author, cartoonist, furniture designer, musician, sound designer, editor, photographer, and sculptor.
+A longtime practitioner of Transcendental Meditation, he founded the David Lynch Foundation to fund meditation lessons for at-risk populations.
+Lynch was a lifelong chain smoker whose emphysema was exacerbated when he was evacuated from his home in Los Angeles due to the January 2025 Southern California wildfires.
+He died at his daughter Jennifer's home soon thereafter.

 Early life and education

 My childhood was elegant homes, tree-lined streets, the milkman, building backyard forts, droning airplanes, blue skies, picket fences, green grass, cherry trees.
 Middle America as it's supposed to be.
-But on the cherry tree there's this pitch oozing out – some black, some yellow, and millions of red ants crawling all over it.
+But on the cherry tree there's this pitch oozing outsome black, some yellow, and millions of red ants crawling all over it.
 I discovered that if one looks a little closer at this beautiful world, there are always red ants underneath.
 Because I grew up in a perfect world, other things were a contrast.